 - Question Lists: The StoryCorps App has question lists built in, and StoryCorps Connect does not.
 Students using StoryCorps Connect can still build a question list on archive.storycorps.org that they can keep open in another window or print out to have on hand while they record.

-- Uploading: The StoryCorps App offers users the option to upload their recording to the online archive or keep it on their device only (uploading to the online archive is what it makes it possible to share the interview).
+- Uploading: The StoryCorps App offers users the option to upload their recording to the online archive or download a draft of their audio without publishing it (uploading to the online archive is what it makes it possible to share the interview).
 However, StoryCorps Connect records directly to the online archive; there is not an option to not publish the interview.

 - Photos: StoryCorps Connect automatically takes five random snapshots from the video feed as users record, whereas the StoryCorps App prompts users to take a selfie or upload a photo before they complete the interview.
 Users of both tools are able to edit, add, and delete photos after the interview is published.